 Welcome to my page.

-The world opened and I started to experiment with antennas.
-It is a flat roof and 40 meters long it has lots of room to mess with all kind of wire contraptions.
+So it has lots of room to mess with all kind of wire contraptions.

-So in 2010 I bought an Icom 7200 and made a new setup with dipoles for 80/40/30 and a 53M long Inverted L with a home brew tuner at the bottom as an all band solution.
+For 160 I set up a 53M long Inverted L with a home brew tuner at the bottom as an all band solution.

 It is advertised as 80-10, but it's too short for decent radiation on 80 M.